 In our 2014 study mentioned earlier in this article, we published a comprehensive review of the problems related to weakened damaged cervical neck ligaments.

 This is what we wrote: “To date, there is no consensus on the diagnosis of cervical spine instability or on traditional treatments that relieve chronic neck instability issues like those mentioned above.
 In such cases, patients often seek out alternative treatments for pain and symptom relief.
 Prolotherapy is one such treatment that is intended for acute and chronic musculoskeletal injuries, including those causing chronic neck pain related to underlying joint instability and ligament laxity.
 While these symptom classifications should be obvious signs of a patient in distress, the cause of the problems are not so obvious.
 Further and unfortunately, there is often no correlation between the hypermobility or subluxation of the vertebrae, clinical signs or symptoms, or neurological signs or symptoms.
 Sometimes there are no symptoms at all which further broadens the already very wide spectrum of possible diagnoses for cervical instability.”

 What we demonstrated in this study is that the cervical neck ligaments are the main stabilizing structures of the cervical facet joints in the cervical spine and have been implicated as a major source of chronic neck pain and possibly in the case of Myalgic encephalomyelitis and Chronic Fatigue Syndrome type symptoms, cervical instability.
 (9)

 Prolotherapy, the curve of the neck and blood flow

-In February 2016 a paper appeared in the Medical Science Monitor: international medical journal of experimental and clinical research.(8) Here medical university researchers in Turkey made these observations:
+In February 2016 a paper appeared in the Medical Science Monitor: International Medical Journal of Experimental and Clinical Research.
+(12) Here medical university researchers in Turkey made these observations:

 - “The vertebral arteries proceed in the transverse foramen of each cervical vertebra.
-Considering that the vertebral arteries travel in close anatomical relationship to the cervical spine, we speculated that the loss of cervical lordosis may affect vertebral artery hemodynamics.
+Considering that the vertebral arteries travel in a close anatomical relationship to the cervical spine, we speculated that the loss of cervical lordosis may affect vertebral artery hemodynamics.
 (Reduced blood flow into the brain).”

-- “(Our) study revealed a significant association between loss of cervical lordosis and decreased vertebral artery hemodynamics, including diameter, flow volume, and peak systolic velocity.”
+- “(Our) study revealed a significant association between a loss of cervical lordosis and decreased vertebral artery hemodynamics, including diameter, flow volume, and peak systolic velocity.”